bricker0/choropleth_map/README.md

 ## 2.4 Find and download the data from the UN

 Read through all of the different indicators for each of the Goals.
-Find SDG indicator data which one has Tier 1 or at least Tier 2 data that are proportional data.
+Find SDG indicator data that has Tier 1 or at least Tier 2 data that are proportional data.

 You may read through the entire list of SDG indicators as a <a href="https://unstats.un.org/sdgs/indicators/indicators-list/"> PDF or excel file found here </a>